After Fayette County’s first proposed injection well is withdrawn, residents worry there may be more to come

 The first fracking waste injection well proposed in Fayette County was recently withdrawn after local opposition.
 Despite the proposal’s withdrawal, county residents say they’re “still trying to stay vigilant” and are working to cut off future avenues for injection well development.

 The injection well, proposed by Virginia-based G2 STEM LLC in 2022, was to be located about 300 feet from the nearest home and serve to dispose of wastewater from fracking, also known as produced water or brine.
-Brine contains hazardous materials that may pose risks to groundwater, air quality, and induce seismic activity.
+Brine contains hazardous materials that may pose risks to groundwater and air quality and induce seismic activity.

 Oil and gas wastewater is produced during fracking and contains salts, chemicals and metals.
 The EPA says it can be toxic and radioactive.
 What to do with it is becoming a bigger issue in Pennsylvania.